Sandwich Cake without sugar

 Preheat the oven to 190ºC, 375ºF, Gas Mark 5.

 Sift the flour, baking powder and salt into a bowl.
 Rub in the margarine.
+Add the egg and mix well.

 Next mix in the milk, lemon juice and rind.